This will be your staple banana chocolate chip muffin recipe! These banana muffins are super moist, light, and simple to make.

 - Banana Nut Muffins – My favourite nut paired with banana muffins are walnuts!
 Add 3/4 cup of toasted walnuts.

 - Spiced up Banana Muffins – Add cinnamon and nutmeg to the flour mixture.
-I usual add 1 teaspoon cinnamon and 1/2 teaspoon nutmeg.
+I usually add 1 teaspoon cinnamon and 1/2 teaspoon nutmeg.

 - Plain Banana Muffins – Omit Chocolate Chips and keep the banana muffin a classic.